SanyaJain03/TenX-Infotech-website/README.md

-This is a Website of TENX INFOTECH company created by me using html,css,js languages.
+This is a Website of TENX INFOTECH company created by me using html, css, js languages.
+My First Made Website